Closings, cancellations due to health concerns

 n The Fayette Chamber of Commerce has postponed the Legislative Luncheon that was scheduled for March 20.
 A new date will be announced at a later time.

-n The Fayette Chamber of Commerce has cancelled The SparK!
+n The Fayette Chamber of Commerce has canceled The SparK!
 Entrepreneurship Program scheduled for March 19 and April 16.
 The event will be rescheduled.

+n The EMS Update Conference for EMS West and Western Regional EMS at Seven Springs, scheduled for March 26-28, has been canceled.
+The conference will resume next year.

 n The Fayette Chamber of Commerce has postponed the Business After Hours event schedule for March 24 at Fay-Penn Economic Development Council.